MI-SLAM: Magnetic Inertial SLAM Systems: Experimental Results

 \subsection{Ablation Study on the Effect of Barometer and Inertial Sensor Quality}

-In the second part of the experiment, the effect of the barometric measurements and inertial sensor quality on the performance of the algorithms was investigated.
-For the first part, the barometer measurements were removed from all three systems, and the results are summarized in TABLE~\ref{Tab: Horizontal and Vertical Error without Baro.} and TABLE~\ref{Tab: Yaw Error without Baro.}.
-Comparing TABLE~\ref{Tab: Horizontal and Vertical Error without Baro.} with TABLE~\ref{Tab: Horizontal and Vertical Error with Baro.}, it can be seen that both the vertical error and horizontal error of all three systems increase slightly without the barometer measurements, but the overall performance remains unchanged.
-Furthermore, the yaw error of all three systems do not change significantly as seen from TABLE~\ref{Tab: Yaw Error without Baro.}.
+In the second part of the experiment, the effect of the barometric measurements and inertial sensor quality on the performance of all systems was investigated.
+For the first part, the barometer measurements were removed from all three systems, and the results are summarized in TABLE~\ref{Tab: Horizontal and Vertical Error without Baro.}.
+Comparing TABLE~\ref{Tab: Horizontal and Vertical Error without Baro.} with TABLE~\ref{Tab: Horizontal and Vertical Error with Baro.}, it can be seen that both the vertical and horizontal errors of all three systems changed slightly (except the loosely coupled IM-SLAM on Long corridor-1) without the barometer measurements, but the overall performance remains unchanged.
 This indicates that the IM-SLAM systems are not heavily reliant on the barometer measurements.
 However, the barometer measurements are expected to have a more significant impact if explicit loop closure detection is to be performed in the SLAM systems, since the altitude information can help to distinguish different floors in a multi-floor building.
-For the second part, the IMU measurements quality is varied by averaging the measurements from different numbers of IMU sensors in~\href{https://www.inertialelements.com/osmium-mimu4444.html}{Osmium MIMU 4844 IMU}.
-The box plots of the horizontal errors at the end of the trajectories vs. the number of IMU sensors are shown in Fig.~\ref{fig: horizontal error vs number of IMUs (Long corridor)}, \ref{fig: horizontal error vs number of IMUs (Corridor)}, and \ref{fig: horizontal error vs number of IMUs (Spiral staircase)}.
-It can be seen that the horizontal errors of the tightly-coupled IM-SLAM system are less sensitive to the number of IMU sensors compared to the other two systems, and it outperforms the other two algorithms on the datasets Long corridor and Corridor.
-On Spiral staircase datasets, the performance of the tightly-coupled IM-SLAM system improves as the number of IMU sensors increases, but it is not as good as \gls{mains} when the number of IMU sensors is less than 4.
-We do not have a clear explanation for this phenomenon yet, but it could be related to the fact that the datasets Spiral staircase have more dynamic motions (e.g., turning and climbing) than the other two types of datasets.
-Further investigation is needed to fully understand this phenomenon.
-Lastly, the sudden increase in horizontal error when using 32 \gls{imu} sensors is due to exceptionally worse performance on one of the datasets (Spiral staircase-3), which is currently under investigation.
+For the second part, the IMU measurement quality is varied by averaging the measurements from different numbers of IMU sensors in~\href{https://www.inertialelements.com/osmium-mimu4444.html}{Osmium MIMU 4844 IMU}.
+The box plots of the horizontal errors at the end of the trajectories vs. the number of IMU sensors are shown in Fig.~\ref{fig:horizontal_error_all_three}.
+It can be seen that the horizontal errors of the tightly coupled IM-SLAM system are less sensitive to the number of IMU sensors compared to the other two systems.